 You can reach a lot of people last minute.
 And when the message reads, “come watch now, we’re streaming live,” a sense of urgency is created.

-14. Make the beginning of your live stream fantastic
+14. Make the beginning of your live stream engaging

 Like, really short.
 8.25 seconds short.

-Whenever you’re planning a stream, make sure the beginning is well planned and well executed.
-Make it look good.
-Make it sound good.
+With that in mind, whenever you’re planning a stream, make sure the beginning is well planned and well executed.
+It will pay off in terms of boosting your website traffic.

 15. Make it interactive

 Any participation in the conversation should be honest (remember, give first).
-But you should be able to sneak in some links here and there!
+That said, you should be able to sneak in some links here and there!

 16. Provide materials and resources during your stream